wini-rs/wini-website/src/pages/doc/pages/directory_structure/files_at_root.md

 Therefore, a legitimate question is:

-When you are using a package in one of your script, which files should it includes ?
-And this is exactly what `packages-files.toml` tries to solve: specifying which files should be included when using a pacakge.
+When you are "using" a package in one of your script, which files should it send back in the head ?
+And this is exactly what `packages-files.toml` tries to solve: specifying which files should be included in the head when "using" a package.
 This can be javascript files like stylesheets.

-Most of the times, you won't have to touch this file because the question of which files to include will be asked to you when using `wini js-add`
+Most of the times, you won't have to touch this file because the question of "which files to include?" will be asked to you when using `wini js-add`

 ## README.md